 By reason of our Direct-to-Consumer business in particular, we collect personal data or personal information, which is broadly defined to include all information that can be linked or reasonably linked to an identified or identifiable individual, including, but not limited to, identification information, demographics, transactions, preferences, and inferences drawn to create a profile about a consumer ("Personal Data").
 We are subject to numerous data privacy and protection obligations that govern our handling of Personal Data, including: various federal, state, local and foreign laws, regulations, and guidance; industry standards; external and internal privacy notices and policies; contracts; and other obligations that apply to the handling of Personal Data by us and on our behalf ("Applicable Data Privacy Obligations").
 These obligations may change, are subject to differing interpretations, and may be inconsistent across applicable jurisdictions in which we operate or in which we collect or process Personal Data.
 The data privacy and protection landscape continues to evolve in jurisdictions worldwide.
 This evolution may create uncertainty in our business; affect us or our service providers' and others' ability to operate in certain jurisdictions or to collect, store, transfer, use, share, and otherwise process Personal Data; necessitate the acceptance or imposition of more onerous obligations in our contracts; result in liabilities; or otherwise impose additional compliance costs on us.
 Moreover, despite our efforts, we may not be successful in achieving compliance if our personnel or third parties upon whom we rely fail to comply with such obligations.
-For example, any failure by a service provider to comply with Applicable Data Privacy Obligations could result in significant consequences against us, including, but not limited to: government enforcement actions (e.g., investigations, fines, and similar activities); litigation (including class-related claims); additional reporting requirements and/or oversigh
+For example, any failure by a service provider to comply with Applicable Data Privacy Obligations could result in significant consequences against us, including, but not limited to: government enforcement actions (e.g., investigations, fines, and similar activities); litigation (including class-related claims); additional reporting requirements and/or oversight; orders to destroy or not use Personal Data; damage to our reputation; loss of revenue and profits; loss of goodwill; and other adverse business impacts.

 Applicable Data Privacy Obligations are imposed in several international jurisdictions in which we operate.
 For example, in 2016, the European Union ("EU") adopted the General Data Protection Regulation ("GDPR"), effective May 2018.
 The United Kingdom ("UK") adopted similar privacy regulations, effective in 2021 (the "UK GDPR").
-Because we offer goods and services in the EU and UK, we are likely subject to the GDPR and UK GDPR, which impose a strict data protection compliance regime with severe penalties of up to the greater of 4% of worldwide turnover or €20 million/€17.5 million.
-We may also be subject to many other foreign privacy laws that are modeled at least in part after the GDPR, including China's Personal Information Protection Law (PIPEDA) and territorial Canadian privacy laws, and the Privacy Acts of Australia and New Zealand.
+Because we offer goods and services in the EU and UK, we are likely subject to the GDPR and UK GDPR, which impose a strict data protection compliance regime with severe penalties.
+We may also be subject to many other foreign privacy laws that are modeled at least in part after the GDPR, including, but not limited to, China's Personal Information Protection Law (PIPL), Canada's Personal Information Protection and Electronic Documents Act (PIPEDA) and territorial Canadian privacy laws, and the Privacy Acts of Australia and New Zealand.